pdugas/recteq/README.md

 See the [wiki](https://github.com/pdugas/recteq/wiki) for info in where to get the IP address, device ID and local key values needed.

+The "Force Fahrenheit" option was added for folks who operate HA in Celsius but cook in Fahrenheit.
+The climate and sensor entities will report tempeatures in Fahrenheit rather than converting them to Celsius when this option is set.
+The thermostat card will still display °C but the values will actually be °F.

 ## User Interface

 The stock [Thermostat Card](https://www.home-assistant.io/lovelace/thermostat/)